Current frauds and scams in County Durham

 - Join our Fraud and scams mailing list for email notifications on anything new you need to look out for.
 The email notification is distributed typically once a month and includes an email address you can use to unsubscribe at any time.

-To learn more about the different types of scams visit Friends Against Scams.
+To learn more about the different types of scams visit Friends Against Scams: online learning.